Reflecting on a Year of Achievements in Our National Parks

 Invested in the Next Generation of Park Stewards

-NPF invested more than $3.7 million in service corps programs which give young adults and veterans the opportunity to accomplish critical maintenance projects at national parks while developing technical skills for future careers.
+NPF committed $3.8 million to service corps programs which give young adults and veterans the opportunity to accomplish critical maintenance projects at national parks while developing technical skills for future careers.
 NPF supported service corps programs at parks across the country in 2020, including the all-women Great Basin Institute resource crew at Great Basin National Park.
 These corps members worked alongside NPS staff on a variety of projects, including acoustic bat monitoring, campsite maintenance, and the building of a 500-foot stone retaining wall on the Bristlecone Pine Trail.

 The Northwest Youth Corps NYC-NPS Inclusive Conservation Crew deployed 18 young adults, all of whom identify as LGBTQ+ at parks in Oregon and Washington.
 At Lewis and Clark National Historical Park, crew members removed noxious weeds from six and a half acres before catching dragonfly larva out of the Yeon Lake to measure atmospheric mercury levels.